In this article we cover common product decisions.

-"Marketing is not about providing products or services it is essentially about providing changing benefits to the changing needs and demands of the customer’ (P.Tailor 7/00)
+"Marketing is not about providing products or services, it is essentially about providing changing benefits to the changing needs and demands of the customer" (P.Tailor 7/00)

 Philip Kotler in his book "Principles of Marketing" devised a very interesting concept of benefit building with a product.